slama-pakhrin/slama-pakhrin/README.md

-## Namaste
+# Namaste

-Hi, my name is Arii and I am an aspiring software developer.
-I am writing code because I loved the thought of turning ideas into an app, sounded fun though.
-I love to play football which is now getting replaced by coding.
-Also, I am well invested into other niches.
+Hi, I'm Arii, a passionate and aspiring software developer just because I liked the thought of turning ideas into an functional application.
+Taking about ideas, I come up with lot of them so, idk if its just me.
+I am looking forward to work as a front end software developer and recently, I am trying to get my foot on IOS development as well.
+My primary focus, however, remains on the web development where I consistently put myself in learning the technologies that might help me in my journey.

 #